Petition Integrity Analysis

 TimestampCount JumpSigs in 0 Min

 Human signers cannot submit multiple independent signatures at the exact same minute.
 These are platform-level collisions from concurrent automated submissions.
-Note that all three occurred during or adjacent to the overnight anomaly window identified in A3 — 12 AM–3 AM on March 17.
-This is not coincidental.
+The 12:36 AM instance occurs inside the overnight anomaly window identified in A3.
+The 9:23 PM instance — 12 signatures in a single timestamped minute — is the most extreme simultaneous submission in the dataset and is mechanically impossible without automation.

 Signature Velocity Heatmap — 24-Hour × 4-Day Grid All times Pacific (PDT / UTC−7)

 Signatures attributed per observed hour in Pacific Daylight Time (PDT / UTC−7).
-The midnight–3 AM anomaly bands on Mar 17 and Mar 18 are immediately visible — midnight PDT corresponds to 7–10 AM in the Middle East / South Asia.
+Midnight–6 AM anomaly activity is visible across 8 separate nights (Mar 18–25) — midnight PDT corresponds to 7–10 AM in the Middle East / South Asia.
 Hatched cells indicate periods with no recorded data points.
 Hover any cell for detail.

 III